Asian Americans grieve, organize in wake of Atlanta attacks - WTMJ

 “I think the reason why people are feeling so hopeless is because Asian Americans have been ringing the bell on this issue for so long. … We’ve been raising the red flag,” said Aisha Yaqoob Mahmood, executive director of the Atlanta-based Asian American Advocacy Fund, which does political and advocacy work across Georgia.

-Many were also outraged that the suspect, 21-year-old Robert Aaron Long, was not immediately charged with hate crimes.
-Authorities said Long told police the attack was not racially motivated, and he claimed that he targeted the spas because of a “sex addiction.”
-Six of the seven slain women were identified as Asian.
+Many also were outraged that the suspect, 21-year-old Robert Aaron Long, was not immediately charged with hate crimes.
+Authorities said Long told them the attack was not racially motivated and claimed that he targeted the spas because of a sex addiction.
+Six of the seven slain women were of Asian descent.

 Law enforcement needs “some training understanding what a hate crime is,” said Margaret Huang, president and CEO of the Southern Poverty Law Center, which tracks hate groups.
 “This man identified targets owned by Asians.”